xiabai84/openldap-kerberos-auth/README.md

 security team and only be setup once for the whole company.

 This project provides a dockerized openldap and kerberos environment, which is inspired by [osixia/openldap](https://hub.docker.com/r/osixia/openldap/).
+With its help developer can quickly build a local production like authentication server and use it for further security configuration.

 ## Openldap-Server